zji90/SCRAT/README.md

 ## SCRAT Installation

 SCRAT software can be installed via Github.
 Users should have R installed on their computer before installing SCRAT.
-R can be downloaded here: http://www.r-project.org/.
+R can be downloaded here: http://www.r-project.org/  (64-bit R is recommended).
 Users should first install the SCRAT data packages by running following commands in R:
 ```{r }
 if (!require("devtools"))